Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 mean_total   <- mean_order + mean_pay + mean_fulfill
 ```

 We now have five-hundred simulations for each phase of the total wait.
-We can do all kinds of things with this data.
 Let's take a look at the averages.